Determining sampling precision

 For distributions of non-homogeneous features (such as those found in biological tissues), the precision also depends on the fraction of the volume sampled.
 If one distribution is more heterogeneous than the other, you must sample a larger volume to achieve the same precision as for the more homogeneous distribution.

 While you can't control the heterogeneity of the distribution, you can control the sampling.
-If you use Optical Fractionator, you can change two sampling parameters to affect the volume fraction (and therefore the precision): section interval and disector spacing (since it is most efficient to maximize the height of the disector).
+If you use Optical Fractionator, you can change two sampling parameters to affect the volume fraction (and therefore the precision): serial section interval and disector spacing (grid size).

 How do I choose the parameters?